-You travel in an open-sided 14 seater Pinzgauers for larger groups or an open-air all–terrain 5-seater Kawasaki,.
+You can travel in an open-sided 14 seater Pinzgauers for larger groups or an open air all-terrain 5-seater Kawasaki,.
 Mule.
-Half-way through your safari they stop for coffee, tea and their popular organic homemade cake!
+Halfway through your safari they stop for coffee, tea and their popular organic homemade cake!

 One of England's most important early Tudor houses – Cowdray in West Sussex was partially destroyed by fire in 1793.
 Its magnificent ruins in the stunning landscape of Cowdray Park, in the heart of the South Downs National Park.
 It was so important it was visited by both Queen Elizabeth I and King Henry VIII.